-This Data Privacy Agreement ("DPA") is by and between the Cornwall Central School District ("EA"), an Educational Agency, and ("Contractor"), collectively, the "Parties".
+This Data Privacy Agreement ("DPA") is by and between the Norwood-Norfolk Central School District ("EA"), an Educational Agency, and ABCya.com, LLC ("Contractor"), collectively, the "Parties".
+This agreement shall include both the free and paid versions of IXL Learning, Inc.

-ARTICLE: 1 DEFINITIONS
+ARTICLE I: DEFINITIONS